claudia1462656918/MSiA-Value-Chain-Project/README.md

 **Success criteria**: Machine learning performance metric: Use a set of metrics (accuracy score, confusion matrix, AUC) for evaluation.
 The minimum value for accuracy is greater than 0.89 since the breakdown of the target variable is 89:11

-Business outcome metric: Correct prediction of clients’ subscription to the term deposit
+Business outcome metric: Before applying Correct prediction of clients’ subscription to the term deposit